visulate/visulate-for-oracle/docs/README.md

     ];
     module.exports.endpoints = endpoints;
 ```
 Edit the downloaded deployment manifest.
-Update the configMap name with the value from the previous step.
+Update the secretName with the value from the previous step.
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment